TERMS OF SERVICE

 1.1 "Services": Refers to the managed IT services, cybersecurity services, consulting, and support provided by DirectLine-IT LLC, as selected by the Client and outlined in the Service Selection Checklist, Service Level Agreement (SLA), or Managed Services Agreement.
 Services may include, but are not limited to:

-The specific services included in this Agreement are determined by the Client's selections in the Scope of Services Selection Checklist in the Manager Services Agreement (see Section 6).
+The specific services included in this Agreement are determined by the Client's selections in the Scope of Services Selection Checklist in the Managed Services Agreement (see Section 6).

 1.2 "Confidential Information": All non-public information disclosed by one party to the other, either directly or indirectly, in writing, orally, or by inspection of tangible objects, that is designated as confidential or should reasonably be understood to be confidential.